Fyrebolt700/FRC2025-DriveAndElevatorSystem/README.md

 - REV Spark MAX and Spark Flex motor controllers
 - Closed-loop PID control
 - Encoder feedback and digital limit switches

-## File Structure
-- `WorkingCode.java`: Main robot class implementing autonomous, teleoperated, and initialization phases using the TimedRobot framework

 ---

-Developed for the 2025 FRC season as part of the team's robot control software.
+Developed for the 2025 FRC season as part of the team 10384's robot control software.